izmailoff/mqtt-mongo/README.md

 A: Currently preprocessing/filtering of messages is non-existent or customizable.
 You can fork this project and implement that logic yourself in Scala or Java.
 If you are interested in plugin support for this purpose let me know and I can easily add it.

+# Contributors and Feedback
+Feel free to open a pull request if you like to fix or improve something as long as it doesn't add features out of scope of this project.

+If you want to share feedback or have questions please try Gitter.